• FB

 Secret to smooth and creamy cheese sdauce

-2. Velveeta – so no, technically it’s not ‘real cheese” as it’s made with whey protein concentrate, milk protein, and other additives to create a pasteurized cheese product.
-Again if you want to use I won’t judge you.
+2. Velveeta—so no, technically, it’s not ‘real cheese’ as it’s made with whey protein concentrate, milk protein, and other additives to create a pasteurized cheese product.
+Again, if you want to use it, I won’t judge you.

 3. Grate your cheese instead of buying pre-grated cheese.
-Those cheese are packaged with additives (powders).
-Those powders hamper your cheese melting/smoothness.
+Pre-grated cheese is packaged with additives (powders) that hamper cheese melting and smoothness.

-4. When you make your roux (butter/flour) then adding your milk (béchamel) you must add your cheese to the heated mixture slowly. *NOTE!
+4. When you make your roux (butter/flour) and then add your milk (béchamel), you must add your cheese to the heated mixture slowly. *NOTE!
 Do NOT add the cheese to the mixture if it’s boiling/bubbling.
 Adding cheese to a bubbling mixture will cause the cheese to break down.
-The emulsifiers and coagulants break down when heated thus causing a gritty texture.
+The emulsifiers and coagulants break down when heated, thus causing a gritty texture.

-6. Add the cheese slowly – if your recipe calls for 2 cups of shredded cheese add in a little bit at a time.
-Add some, stir till melted and add more.
+6. Add the cheese slowly—if your recipe calls for 2 cups of shredded cheese, add a little bit at a time.
+Add some, stir until melted, and add more.
 Continue to add and stir.

 Pairs Perfectly With: